 District 99 Education Foundation will host its seventh annual Pizza Wars fundraiser on Thursday, Feb.
 27. The event will take place at Downers Grove South High School (1436 Norfolk Street) from 5:30-7:30 p.m. in the Cafeteria.
-Tickets can be purchased in advance for $10 each at www.pizzawars.org.
+Online ticket sales have been closed.
 Tickets can also be purchased at the door for $15.

 “We’re incredibly thankful to the generous pizza vendors and community sponsors who help make this annual event a success,” Julia Beckman, District 99 Education Foundation President, and former District 99 Board of Education member, said.
 “As our Education Foundation celebrates 25 years, we continue to thank our community for showing support for our schools through Pizza Wars and donations year-round.”